-- To enable the students to understand the significance of Grammar in LSRW skills - To introduce the students with varieties of language. - To introduce the students with elements of specific genres of writing: letter, essay, précis, article, etc. - Enable the students to understand the basic paradigms of research, research tools, research methodology and research sources.
+- To enable the students to understand the significance of Grammar and phonetics in LSRW skills. - To introduce the students with varieties of language. - To introduce the elements of specific genres of writing: letter, essay, précis, book review, etc. - To enable the students understanding of the basic paradigms of research, research tools, research methodology, referencing styles and research sources. - To introduce speech mechanism, syllable structures and word stress.

-On the Successful completion of the course, the students shall be able to:
+On the successful completion of the course, the students shall be able to:

-- Use proper citation methods and develop an acquaintance with style sheets. - Upgrade their ability in functional utilization of the language through the practical application of grammar rules. - Develop competency in compositional skills - Differentiate between different varieties of Language
+- Upgrade their ability in functional utilization of the language through the practical application of grammar rules. - Develop competency in compositional skills and phonetics. - Differentiate between different varieties of Language. - Use proper citation methods and develop an acquaintance with style sheets.